 - Schedule the mails

 - Create email lists based on search results

-- Automatic follow-up emails to be sent sequentially until you get a reply (best for outreach)
+- Automatic follw-up emails to be sent sequentially until you get a reply (best for outreach)

 You don’t have to look at your phone to get things done with Pushbullet.
-It really saves a great share of time.
+It really saves a significant share of time.

-If you happen to be a blogger who makes youtube videos such tutorials or even if you only publish vlogs, you are going absolutely love TubeBuddy.
+If you happen to be a blogger who makes youtube videos such as tutorials or even if you only publish vlogs, you are going to love TubeBuddy.
 It is a Youtube channel optimization tool.

-TubeBuddy is a free Chrome extension that helps better target your Youtube audience and get more traffic for your videos.
-It helps you do better tag research, show profitable keywords, better statistics of how other people are getting more views to their videos along with many others great features.
+TubeBuddy is a free Chrome extension that helps target your Youtube audience better and get more traffic for your videos.
+It enables you to do better tag research, shows profitable keywords, better statistics of how other people are getting more views to their videos, along many other great features.

 Pocket is where I save all of the articles and posts I want to read later so that I can make use of them.

-This extension is really helpful to quickly save any post you want to your pocket account with a single click.
-It is a real time saver and I couldn’t resist to add it to this list.
+This extension is beneficial to quickly save any post you want to your pocket account with a single click.
+It is a real time-saver, and I couldn’t resist adding it to this list.